labcif/FAMA/modules/README.md

         #self.log.critical("this is a critical log message")

         self.log.info("Module started")

+        # YOU CAN USE A JSON BASED TIMELINE.
+IN THIS EXAMPLE WE WILL USE A SINGLE TIMELINE FOR THE ENTIRE MODULE
+        self.timeline = Timeline()

         #TODO
         #HERE IS SOME CODE THAT YOU CONSIDER NECESSARY TO INITIALIZE THE ANALYSIS MODULE.